Obi2000/Govee-H6199-Reverse-Engineering/README.md

 # My Findings

 I have only tested this on the Govee H6199 so I am unsure if these packets or UUID's work for anything else.
-Log is found by enabling developer options bluetooth_hci snoop log `adb bugreport anewbugreport && unzip anewbugreport.zip && wireshark FS/data/log/bt/btsnoop_hci.log`
+Log is found by enabling developer options bluetooth_hci snoop log `adb bugreport anewbugreport && unzip anewbugreport.zip && wireshark FS/data/misc/bluetooth/logs/btsnoop_hci.log`
-To filter the ATT packets,
+To filter the ATT packets:
+(btatt or btgatt) and (btatt.handle in {0x15 0x11}) and btatt.opcode == 0x52 and not (btatt.value[0] == 0xaa)

 ### Checklist of packets
 - [x] Keep alive
 - [x] Change Color